electron/rfcs/rfc-preload-realm.md

 context.
 Using blink APIs would allow the context to interact with debugger agents to provide a DevTools debugging experience-although not currently exposed in Chrome.

 The implementation of ShadowRealms provides a basis for the design of Preload Realms.
+The `ShadowRealmGlobalScope` can be reused for Preload Realms or copied and renamed with non-significant duplication.

 ### Preload realm scripts